giellalt/giellalt.github.io/dicts/nds/NDSTroubleshooting.md

-﻿!!
-Troubleshooting frequent problems
+﻿# Troubleshooting frequent problems

+This document goes through some frequent problems.

-###  500 error: Invalid tagset <pos>.
+##  500 error: Invalid tagset <pos>.
 Choose one of:

 This means the tagset file is missing, or `pos` is not a valid category in that file.